mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

 - Build list of key integrations and tools used by your teams.
  - Resource: https://docs.mattermost.com/guides/administrator.html#mattermost-integrations

-- Define use cases and requirements for plugins, bots, webhooks, plugins, slash commands
+- Define use cases and requirements for plugins, bots, webhooks, slash commands
  - Resource: https://docs.mattermost.com/guides/integration.html

 - Set up key integrations (or migrate from POC environments)